 The Curriculum is all the planned activities that the school organises in order to promote learning, personal growth and development.

 It includes not only the formal requirements of the National Curriculum, but also the range of additional opportunities that the school organises in order to enrich the experiences of our children.
-Over the last few year, this has included developing a school link with Kiungururia Primary School in Kenya and participation in the Go Givers award scheme.
+Over the last few year, this has included developing a school links with other schools in Kenya and Zimbabwe and participation in the Go Givers award scheme.

 Sunnybrow Primary School aims to place the child at the centre of their learning, and provide every child with a broad, balanced and developmentally appropriate curriculum.
 This means that all pupils follow the National Curriculum, but at a level and a pace that is appropriate to their abilities.
 Our Special Educational Needs and Disabilities philosophy places Special Educational Needs and Disabilities children at the heart of personalised learning and our curriculum is tailored to meet individual pupils needs.